guoweier/Poplar_Chromoanagenesis/README.md

 There are 4 parts for this pipeline.

 #### Part 1.
 Record dosage Variation boundaries.
-1. Input file is the outcome of [Bin-By-Sam.py](https://github.com/Comai-Lab/bin-by-sam) from Comai Lab (https://github.com/Comai-Lab/bin-by-sam).
+1. Input file is the outcome of [Bin-By-Sam.py](https://github.com/Comai-Lab/bin-by-sam) from Comai Lab.
 Check the link for more inforamtion.
 2. Make scatter plots with the input data.
 The plot is going to show relative read coverage of consecutive set-size bins along the whole genome.
 3. Manually select boundary bins of copy number variation.